-All the tests are offered at BHASVIC with the exception of LNAT for Law at Oxford - beginning of November.
+All the tests are offered at BHASVIC with the exception of LNAT for Law at Oxford - 31st October

 Students can access full information about all the tests on the relevant Oxbridge website.
 There are many examples of past tests for Oxford courses.
-Cambridge Assessments only began last year and so there are few past papers.
+Cambridge Assessments only began two years ago and so there are few past papers.
 The long-standing TSA is a good model for some Cambridge tests and the BMAT for the Cambridge Natural Sciences Assessments.

-As with all Tests/Assessments it is crucial to understand the nature of the exam itself, timings, structure etc. Students should prepare for the Assessments steadily, thoroughly during the summer break, ensuring that some practice tests have been attempted within the correct exam timings.
+As with all Tests/Assessments it is crucial to understand the nature of the exam itself; timings, structure etc. Students should prepare for the Assessments steadily, thoroughly during the summer break, ensuring that a couple of tests have been attempted within the correct exam timings.